szepeviktor/w3-total-cache-fixed/README.md

 ### Installation
 _**Note:** After the following steps, all future updates and installations will be handled from within WordPress._

-1. Deactivate (but don't delete) your existing W3 Total Cache plugin from within WordPress' Plugin page.
+1. Deactivate (but don't delete) your existing W3 Total Cache plugin (if installed) from within WordPress' Plugin page.
 1. Use FTP or some other file manager to navigate to _`wp-content/plugins/`_.
 1. Download the **_latest release_** (see above) and extract its contents into _`wp-content/plugins/`_.
 1. Activate the _W3 Total Cache (Fixed)_ plugin from within WordPress' Plugin page.
 1. Verify everything is working correctly and that your original configuration settings are still present.
-However, if any problems do occur then just deactivate this plugin and reactivate your original one.  **_Do not attempt to have both activated._**
+However, if any problems do occur during this installation then just deactivate this plugin and reactivate your original one.  **_Do not attempt to activate both plugins._**
 1. Delete the previously deactivated plugin (step 1) from within WordPress' Plugin page.
+1. Empty all caches.

 ### Fixes, Improvements, & Enhancement Highlights
 _**Note:** This list does not reflect all of the myriad of fixes/changes -- just the key ones of interest._